vlanore/diffsel/README.md

 "Convergence probability" measures how consistently the corresponding aminoacid has a fitness that is better than the other aminoacids at the same position.
 See the original diffsel paper for more details.

 If the `*.signdiffsel` file is empty, it means that no effects were detected.
 You can lower the detection threshold in the `src/ReadDiffsel.cpp` file.
-Just change the lign that says `double cutoff = 0.9;` to another value, recompile and rerun `readdiffsel`.
+Just change the line that says `double cutoff = 0.9;` to another value, recompile and rerun `readdiffsel`.

 ## Another way to use diffsel: convergence pipeline